OCA/product-attribute/product_assortment/readme/USAGE.md

 To use this module, you need to:

-1. Enter the menu through Product Assortment Icon
+1. Enter the new application Product Assortment
-2. Create a new filter where you can define your domain and add allowed and restricted products
+2. Create new filters where you can define your product and partner domains on.
+Then add allowed and restricted products.
+You can also add allowed partners.